- Are you confident in your bench press?

 Bench Press Technique: The Takeaway

-I told you this would be fascinating stuff and it will absolutely transform your results for lifting not only for your bench press, but for every other major lift for that matter!
+I told you this would be fascinating stuff.
+This will absolutely transform your results for lifting not only for your bench press, but for every other major lift!

 If you frequently experience muscle fatigue it could be due to the fact that you’re still developing strength and endurance for the movement.
 However it could also be due to you shutting off these other muscles and primarily trying to make the movement more strictly an “arm lift.”